EvanForsythe/BB485/week05.md

 #run prokka on assembly dataset
 prokka <full/path/to/assembly file>
 ```
-- Note that your assembly file from last week should be named `contigs.fa`.
+- Note that your assembly file from last week should be named `contigs.fasta`.
 You can use either of the assemblies that you generated.
 - Note: you should only need 8 CPUs to run this job and it should finish in a couple minutes.